Summer Olympic Games in Brazil

 Brazilian athletes have won a total of 91 medals.
 They have won the most Olympic medals in sailing (16: 6 gold, 3 silver, 7 bronze), beach and indoor volleyball (16: 5 gold, 7 silver, 4 bronze), judo (15: 2 gold, 3 silver, 10 bronze), and athletics (14: 4 gold, 3 silver, 7 bronze).
 The athlete from Brazil that has won the most Olympic medals is Torben Grael who won 5 (2 gold, 1 silver, 2 bronze) in sailing.

-Volleyball sailing and judo have always been the top medal-producing sports in Brazil.
+Volleyball, sailing, and judo have always been the top medal-producing sports in Brazil.

 Brazilian Olympic Committee

 The National Olympic Committee for Brazil is the Brazilian Olympic Committee.
 The Brazilian Olympic Committee or BOC (Portuguese: Comitê Olímpico Brasileiro – COB) is the top authority in Brazilian sport.
-They are considered the governing body of Brazilian Olympic sport.
+They are considered the governing body of the Brazilian Olympic sport.
 The organization began unofficially on June 8, 1914.
 In spite of this official activities did not start until 1935 because of World War I. It was established at the headquarters of the Brazilian Federation of Rowing Societies (Federaço Brasileira das Sociedades de Remo).

 2016 Olympic Games in Brazil